wyuinche/mitum-js-util/README.md

 As mentioned, `sign-documents` operation is used only for 'blocksign'.

-So you must use blocksign specific generator, `Generator.md.bs` to generate items and facts of sign-documents.
+So you must use blocksign specific generator, `Generator.document.blocksign` to generate items and facts of sign-documents.

 To generate a sign-document's item, you must prepare